 The Contractor shall verify and be responsible for all dimensions.
 DO NOT scale the drawing - any errors or omissions shall be reported to Stantec without delay.

 The Copyrights to all designs and drawings are the property of Stantec.
 Reproduction or use for any purpose other than that authorized by Stantec is forbidden.

-Legend Notes SURVEY NOTES: 1.
-THE HORIZONTAL DATUM SHOWN HEREON IS REFERENCED TO THE NEW YORK STATE PLANE COORDINATE SYSTEM, WESTERN ZONE, TRANSVERSE MERCATOR PROJECTION, NAD83(CORS96) BY GPS OBSERVATIONS.
-2. THE VERTICAL DATUM SHOWN HEREON IS REFERENCED TO THE NORTH AMERICAN DATUM OF 1988 BY GPS OBSERVATIONS.
-3. PROPERTY LINES SHOWN HEREON ARE TAKEN FROM A SURVEY MAP PREPARED BY B&R SURVEYING, P.L.L.C, ENTITLED "PLAN OF LANDS OWNED BY ALLEGANY BITUMENS, INC." NOVEMBER 16, 2009 AND HAVING JOB NUMBER 09-067. aar / Rawp RJM MPS 12.06 Ву Appd.
-YY.MM.DD Revision 1.
-ISSUED FOR REVIEW TMP 12.06.04 MDF By Appd.
-YY.MM.DD Issued File Name: Figure 8.dwg Dwn.
+Notes SURVEY NOTES:

+- 1. THE HORIZONTAL DATUM SHOWN HEREON IS REFERENCED TO THE NEW YORK STATE PLANE COORDINATE SYSTEM, WESTERN ZONE, TRANSVERSE MERCATOR PROJECTION, NAD83(CORS96) BY GPS OBSERVATIONS. - 2.
+THE VERTICAL DATUM SHOWN HEREON IS REFERENCED TO THE NORTH AMERICAN DATUM OF 1988 BY GPS OBSERVATIONS. - 3.
+PROPERTY LINES SHOWN HEREON ARE TAKEN FROM A SURVEY MAP PREPARED BY B&R SURVEYING, P.L.L.C, ENTITLED "PLAN OF LANDS OWNED BY ALLEGANY BITUMENS, INC." NOVEMBER 16, 2009 AND HAVING JOB

+NUMBER 09-067.& FUTURE PROPERTY ACQUISITION.

+Revision Ву Appd.
+YY.MM.DD

+1. ISSUED FOR REVIEW MDF TMP 12.06.04

+Issued Ву Appd.
+YY.MM.DD

+File Name: Figure 7.dwg

+Dwn.
 Chkd.
 Dsgn.
 YY.MM.DD